 Why are the costs higher to buy a car vs. leasing it?

-Typically, if you’re buying and financing a car, the monthly payments will be higher as you are paying for the full cost of the car plus interest on the loan, says Consumer Reports.
-Lease payments tend to be lower since you are not paying for the full price of the vehicle.
-You’re essentially paying for how much the car’s value depreciates while you drive it, according to Edmunds.
+Typically, the monthly payments for financing (buying) a car will be higher because you're paying for the full cost of the car plus interest on the loan, says Consumer Reports.
+Lease payments tend to be lower since you're not paying for the full price of the vehicle, according to Edmunds.

 Consumer Reports notes that the initial costs of buying a vehicle include: